stickies/stickies.github.com/_drafts/drb-for-president.markdown

 ---
 I'm a bit tired of people trying to tell me what an api is.
 No it's not a json endpoint, go look it up.

 I'm also really tired of people telling me that Ruby's Drb 'isnt stable' or 'isnt mature' enough to use for backend api work, a comment that I have heard on more than one occasion, used to deflect the argument because the individual doesn't know quite what it is yet, and you caught them off guard.
-It's been in the standard lib since ruby 1.9.3 for Christs sake, how stable do you want it to be??

-Unlike HTTParty which is still at an *unstable* version number.
+It's been in the ruby standard library since ruby 1.9.3 for Christs sake, how stable do you want it to be?? ...
+Unlike HTTParty which is still at an *unstable* version number ...
 And Songkick's Oauth provider which is still at an *unstable* version number.

 The first tech company I worked for used a SOAP api over a .NET service for their *public consumers*, and this worked fine, it was horrible and I wouldn't wish it on anyone trying to develop a backend api.
 So lets get one thing straight, when it comes to api's I hate http full stop, its stateless, over complicated to imlement, has stupid idiosyncracies dating back to the previous century and is *extremely brittle* as a transfer medium.
 As far as I'm concerned you can take your HTTPartly gem and shove it up your Oauth for all I care when it comes to doing backend api's.